Shomrim Society: NYPD Shomrim

 Shomrim blossomed in New York during the depression years.
 Civil service jobs provided the only secure means of making a living in those days.
 The civil service lists of 1935-37 added 400 new Shomrim members.
 One of Shomrim's early presidents, Max Finkelstein, became famous in 1938 when he was selected by New York Mayor Fiorello H. La Guardia to oversee security for visiting officials from Nazi Germany and to guard the German consulate.

+The Shomrim Society is not affiliated with the Shomrim neighborhood watch groups in many Orthodox Jewish neighborhoods.

+In 2023, Shomrim Society member Samuel Winsbacher graduated as valedictorian New York Police Department’s training academy.

 Today, Shomrim Society members hold many different positions in the NYPD, including almost every rank.
 The highest ranking uniformed female police officer is a three star chief and she is also the current highest-ranking member of the Shomrim Society.

-The goal of the society appears atop its stationery "so that Law Enforcement Officers of the Jewish faith may join together for the Welfare of all."